NowakArtur97/To-Do-List/README.md

 npm install
 ```

-3. Run project in development mode:
+3. Run project in development mode (the application will automatically open in the browser on port 8081):

 ```
 npm start